MULoc/MULoc/README.md

 ### 1. UWB Firmware Code

-A **Keil uVision** project that includes firmware code for MULoc Anchors and Tags.
-Compiled `.hex` files are also provided directly in the root directory.
+A Keil uVision project that includes firmware code for MULoc Anchors and Tags.

 ### 2. ESP32-S3 Firmware Code

-An **ESP32-S3** project designed to forward data output by UWB tags to a PC via a WiFi connection.
+An ESP32-S3 project designed to forward data output by UWB tags to a PC via a WiFi connection.
 It requires the ESP toolchain for compilation.
-Compiled `.bin` files are also provided directly in the root directory.

 ### 3. MATLAB Code